MSBilgin/SVG2ColoR/README.md

 ###Features

-    -It uses <linearGradient/> and <stop/> tags.
+    - It uses <linearGradient/> and <stop/> tags.

-    -RGB values can be defined in numeric and hex type.
+    - RGB values can be defined in numeric and hex type.

-    -Supports 3-digit shorthand hex values for RBG.
+    - Supports 3-digit shorthand hex values for RBG.